 When the clock strikes midnight, everyone becomes one year older, regardless on which day one was born.
 By then, firecrackers are lit up, dispersing stagnated qi from surrounding environment and attracting fresh forces to the household, which is very much like doing acupuncture at a key point in the body to invigorate the energy flow.

-A new year thus descends in the sound of explosion.
+A new year thus descends in the sound of explosions.

 Lunar January 1, Chinese New Year’s Day: